How to Apply

-The Francis Crick Institute has launched KQ Labs, an intensive accelerator programme offered to high growth potential startup teams in the area of data-driven biomedical science.
+The Francis Crick Institute has launched Knowledge Quarter (KQ) Labs, an intensive accelerator programme for early stage data-driven health startups.

 Startups with the potential to make an impact on global health outcomes will have access to unrivalled support and resources.
-Successful applicants will be provided with a £40k award to get their startup to the next stage.
+Successful applicants will be provided with a £40k convertible loan to get their startup to the next stage.

-The 16-week programme will be delivered by the Crick and a number of world-leading partners with Innovate UK funding.
+The 16-week programme will be delivered by the Francis Crick Institute and a number of world-leading partners thansk to funding from LifeArc.
 The programme will help founders to validate their ideas and put their startups on a path to receive further investment from Government grants, venture capital and other sources.
 The course includes pre-accelerator, accelerator and post-accelerator activities designed to take founder teams from idea to Series A and beyond commercial launch.

 All selected startup teams will have access to the KQ Academy, a network of global experts in all aspects of entrepreneurship, health sector knowledge, data science and investment strategies.
 This network will provide workshops and mentoring to support the cohort helping them to maximise opportunities and address challenges.

 - Applications are now open